 Peter is currently filming “Odyssey”, a new series on NBC, in which he will have a starring role.
 The series follows a female soldier, a corporate lawyer and a political activist as their lives unexpectedly collide after an international conspiracy.
-Peter portrays the disillusioned corporate lawyer, Peter Drucker, who is pulled into the center of this conspiracy.
+Peter portrays the disillusioned corporate lawyer, Peter Decker, who is pulled into the center of this conspiracy.

 Peter starred opposite Edie Falco in Showtime’s critically acclaimed comedy series “Nurse Jackie” for 7 seasons.
 He appeared as Dr. Fitch Cooper.

 The supernatural thriller “The Damned” in which Peter has the lead role was released earlier this summer.
 The story of an American (Facinelli), widowed from his Colombia-born wife, who flies to Bogota with his new fiancée (Myles) to retrieve his rebellious teenage daughter Jill (Ramos).
 After a car accident leaves them stranded in a rundown isolated inn, they discover the old innkeeper has locked a young girl in the basement and their decision to set her free has unintended consequences.

 Peter’s comic book, “Protocol: Orphans” was published in 4 parts to rave reviews.
 It will be released as a graphic novel in December 2014.
 Peter is now expanding his writing into other genres with a YA novel, “After The Red Rain” to be released in August 2015.

 Peter also had a recurring role in Season 5 of Glee!
 On the series, Peter played Rupert Campion who is the director of the Broadway show “Funny Girl”.